dwipurnomo12/ecommerce-API/README.md

 ## 🛒 Laravel 12 RESTful E-Commerce API

 This is a full-featured RESTful API for an e-commerce platform, built using **Laravel 12**.
-It includes product listing, cart, checkout, order tracking, shipping via **RajaOngkir**, and integrated payment using **Midtrans**.
+It includes product listing, cart, apply discount coupon, checkout, and integrated payment using **Midtrans**.

 ---